A 1960s TV Trio with a Wee Twist…

 We see Ursula burying an unknown body at the beginning of the episode.
 Her cousin Rutherford Sommerville (Peter Walker) visits, and after she manipulates the pair, Ursula sees this as an opportunity to invite him to join her in a plan to murder the old lady…however the tale takes many twists and turns.
 The characters are fun and almost over-exaggerated adding to the dark humour of this piece.
 Ursula in turns plays conniving, manipulating and pure evil.

 Aunt Cecilia was wonderfully over the top and reminded me of the lady romance novelist, Matt Lucas played in Little Britain (2003-6).
 With her dramatic pouting and flouncing, she stole every scene as she almost flirted with her nephew, Rutherford and her doctor.
-The scene where her murder takes place is fantastically set up with using sound effects and the use of props conveying the set up to, the murder and the scene following the murder.
+The scene where her murder takes place is fantastically set up with using sound effects and the use of props conveying the set up, murder and the scene following the murder.
 The use of these devices adding to these scenes in a more hypnotic and original way than a by the numbers action scene.
 Karloff hams it up in his role as narrator, presenter and Cecilia’s doctor.

 And as for the ending for these episodes.. they are all so worth the wait.
 So now after watching these three wonderful TV episodes from the 60s, I’m off to hunt down more of this wonderful lady’s work both in front of and behind the camera.
 Having seen this character in many a movie, and with a stepdude who loves this classic Superhero series and films, I’m particularly interested in her interpretation of her role in Batman.